 Patches go through a full release process albeit expedited, that includes testing prior to applying to production environments to ensure stable operation.

-We carry out zero downtime deployments and our security patch management processes are carried out in the early hours if and when a downtime is involved.
+We carry out near zero downtime deployments and our security patch management processes are carried out in the early hours if and when a downtime is involved.
 This is typically less than 5 minutes of downtime.
 For anything longer we would alert clients beforehand.

 The application is continuously monitored by incorporating security scanners into our CI pipeline.
 Issues and vulnerabilities are patched by our internal development teams as they come to light.